awslabs/sagemaker-debugger/docs/tensorflow.md

 ### New features
 - The latest TensorFlow version fully covered by Debugger is `2.2.0`.
 - Debug training jobs with the TensorFlow framework or Keras TensorFlow.
-- Debug training jobs with the TensorFlow framework in eager or non-eager model.
+- Debug training jobs with the TensorFlow eager or non-eager mode.
-- New built-in tensor collections: model `inputs`, `outputs`, `layers`, `gradients`.
+- New built-in tensor collections: `inputs`, `outputs`, `layers`, `gradients`.
 - New hook APIs to save tensors, in addition to scalars: `save_tensors`, `save_scalar`.

 ### Distributed training supported by Debugger